 - Combine the eggplant, the onion and garlic mixture, and the remaining ingredients in a food processor.
 Process until the mixture is a slightly chunky puree.
 Transfer to a serving container.

-- If you'd like, top with a swirl of extra olive oil (mixed with paprika or cayenne), and fresh parsley.
-Either way, serve at room temperature with pita wedges, other flatbread, and/or raw vegetables.
+- If you'd like, top with a swirl of extra olive oil (mixed with more Spanish paprika), and fresh parsley.
+Either way, serve at room temperature with pita or bread.

-- Store leftovers of baba ghanoush in an airtight container in the refrigerator, where it will keep for 3 or 4 days; however, it’s best used as fresh as possible.
+- Store leftovers in an airtight container in the refrigerator, where it will keep for 3 or 4 days; however, it’s best used as fresh as possible.
 Bring to room temperature before serving again.

 Here are lots more easy vegan appetizers and snacks.